School Logo

 Curriculum Implementation

-At WGPS, our Topic curriculum has been meticulously designed and draws upon the philosophy of Johnathan Lear.
+At WGPS, our Topic curriculum for history and geography has been meticulously designed and draws upon the philosophy of Johnathan Lear.
 We bring the curriculum to life for children of all backgrounds and academic abilities through a combination of exciting and authentic real-life experiences, coupled with teaching children the skills of peer critique, mastery, thinking for themselves and taking a huge amount of care and pride in their work.

-The curriculum for each year group has been mapped out to ensure progression through a themed approach.
+The history and geography curriculum for each year group has been mapped out to ensure progression through a themed approach.
 This allows for depth of learning, impact and children to explore key questions and themes.
 Each teacher has been part of a process in which long-term plans were developed to allowed for a weekly teaching sequence to emerge and ensure coverage.

 This allows our curriculum at WGPS to meet the NC and have a balance between knowledge and facts and experiences.
 SMSC (spiritual, moral, social and cultural development) is at the heart of our curriculum and it’s designed in that way to allow for cultural experiences and a deeper understanding of the wider world.

-Our Topic curriculum follows a process in order for our children to be able to answer these philosophical questions confidently.
+Each term, every year group has a main philosophical topic question in which their learning is based around.
+This key question will link to a theme.
+For example, in the Autumn Term in Year 6, the main topic question is ‘Does adversity make us stronger?’
+They aim to answer this question by learning about World War Two.
+Our history and geography curriculum follows a process in order for our children to be able to answer these philosophical questions confidently.
 Each new unit starts with a ‘hook’ lesson to get the children excited about their learning.
 This could be a trip, workshop or experience such as digging up artefacts in the school grounds for example.
 The philosophical key question is then referred to throughout the unit of work to allow for depth of learning.
-These learning experiences culminate in the completion on an ‘authentic outcome’ at the end of the unit of work.
-In order to successfully complete this authentic outcome, children draw upon each vital learning experience throughout their topic lessons.
-Building towards the authentic outcome is what allows our children to apply their knowledge learnt, their authentic real-life experiences, oracy skills, independence and show an overall pride in their work.
+Having these opportunities for a depth of learning and development of key skills allows our children to be ready to progress onto their next steps in learning and life and be well rounded citizens.

 Curriculum Impact

-Our well planned curriculum ensures staff feel confident in the teaching of Topic and take ownership over the learning journey.
+Our well planned history and geography curriculum ensures staff feel confident in the teaching of Topic and take ownership over the learning journey.
 The hook lesson at the start of each unit engages and inspires pupils in their topic.
 Children complete a cold task which allows them to show what they know in relation to the main topic question and general theme of the before learning begins.
 They periodically revisit a 'thought journey' throughout the unit of work which allow them think about what the main question means, how they can answer it using what they have learnt throughout the unit of work and how to relate it to their life.

 Written work in learning books demonstrate the majority of pupils achieve age related expectations and more pupils are achieving greater depth as our questioning model enables the children to deepen their understanding of their topic.